 The participants highly appreciated the sessions with group work.
 'Working in smaller groups was a good way to learn (...) combined with the exam paper we had to write, this forced you to get more involved in the topics, learn more about the course themes' (Participant 4).
 Both managers and safety investigators believed that the table-top simulation and group work were the most fruitful approaches, since it reflected their everyday investigatory work practices.
 Learning together therefore became important since it resembled how they usually worked.
-The participants emphasized that the cases they were going to discuss needed to be highly authentic and recognizable for them.
+The participants emphasised that the cases they were going to discuss needed to be highly authentic and recognisable for them.
 They believed that the more 'real' the cases felt, the easier it was to get engaged and learn.
 Some of the participants believed that lack of authenticity was the reason why they found other pedagogical approaches such as tabletop exercises with movies less useful.
 The participants also preferred pedagogical approaches where they got to engage with each other and take an active role in their own learning.
 'The group work combined with the exam paper felt like an engaging way to learn and the group dynamics felt engaging...one got to go "deeper" in a sense....
-I believe this was what we learnt the most from ....'( need for case specific adjustments, that there is no single recipe for conducting investigations, the demanding task of giving attention to details as well as seeing the whole picture, and the need for a combination of different approaches.
-'The lecturer gave us quite explicit advice: To test out different analytical tools for different investigations.
-And, in fact, that is what we do' (Participant 7).
-They also reflected on their data gathering practices and that different narratives will provide different information, as well as how to conduct valid data collection, what data is, and issues concerning how to set criteria for case selection.
-'The course created an arena where we got to know each other better through working together and reflecting on issues such as investigative tools and theory' (Participant 5) One of the contributions from course participation therefore seemed to be that it created an arena for reflection and discussions, allowing the participants to become more aware of the strengths and weaknesses related to their work.
+I believe this was what we learnt the most from' (Participant 6).